 Unlike Harvard freshman seminars, summer seminars are taken for a letter grade, and some may have a final exam in lieu of a paper or project.
 Summer seminars provide one semester-long (4 credit) course of Harvard College degree credit.

-You may submit a pass / fail request form to request approval to enroll for up to 8 credits with a pass/fail (PA/FL) grade except in expository and creative writing, education, and management courses.
+You may submit a pass / fail request form to request approval for a course to be completed as pass/fail (PA/FL) instead of letter graded.
+Exceptions to pass/fail exist in expository and creative writing, education, and management courses.
 PA covers the range of letter grades from A to D–.
+To submit the pass/fail request:

 CSCI S-50 Grading Basis